h3llo-wor1d/hyperpup.pet/README.md

 * [Leander](https://www.dafont.com/leander.font)

 ## Note from the author
-All components were designed from scratch in 48 hours.
-No design libraries (i.e. figma) were used to prototype the design beforehand.
+(Almost) all components are designed from scratch.
+No design tools (i.e. figma) were used to prototype the design beforehand.
 This repository is for reference only.